docker-hy/docker-hy.github.io/data/part-2/section-2.md

 hidden: false
 ---

-Connecting two services such as a server and its database in docker can be achieved with Docker Compose networks.
-In addition to starting services listed in docker-compose.yml the tool automatically creates and joins both containers into a network with a DNS.
+Connecting two services such as a server and its Database in docker can be achieved with a [Docker network](https://docs.docker.com/network/).
+In addition to starting services listed in docker-compose.yml Docker Compose automatically creates and joins both containers into a network with a DNS.
 Each container service is named after their container name and as such containers can reference each other simply with their names.

 <img src="../img/2/docker-networks.png">